-Europeans have been buying significantly more halogens than energy saving CFLs or LEDs.
+Europeans have been buying significantly more halogen light bulbs than energy-saving CFLs or LEDs.
 Some lighting companies have warned that if the European Commission (EC) goes through with the 2016 ban consumers could suffer a lamp shortage.
-Lighting Europe, whose members include GE Lighting, Osram and Philips, estimate that lamp manufacturers will not be able to make affordable LEDs until 2020.
+Lighting Europe, whose members include GE Lighting, Osram and Philips, estimate that lamp manufacturers will not be able to make affordable LED light bulbs until 2020.

 The ban is part of a plan to decrease CO2 emissions and will eventually lead to most, if not all, lights are LED.
-The ban has already stopped incandescents from being made (but they can still be sold).
+The ban has already stopped incandescent light bulbs from being made (but they can still be sold).
 The EU will be voting next year on whether to ban Halogens in 2016 or 2018.

-Conventional lighting companies have struggled with the move from incandescents to LEDs and with new technical advancements in LEDs, like the LIFX, the LED market is ever-changing.
+Conventional lighting companies have struggled with the move from incandescent light bulbs to LED light bulbs and with new technological advancements in LED light bulbs, like LED Smart light bulbs, the LED market is ever-changing.

-All companies face an uncertain future when it comes to LEDs as making them cheaper will not provide sustainable business because of their expected lifetime.
-With incandescents, the profit was made from replacing them on a regular basis.
-Despite this prices have dropped in the UK from around £20 a bulb to around £10.
+All companies face an uncertain future when it comes to LED light bulbs as making them cheaper will not provide sustainable business because of their expected lifetime.
+With incandescent light bulbs, the profit was made from replacing them on a regular basis.
+Despite this, prices have dropped in the UK from around £20 a light bulb to around £10.
 The postponing of the ban gives companies a chance to adapt to the new market and come up with sustainable solutions.

 For a historic time-line of the light bulb ban, read our article The Light Bulb Ban – What and When?